-- Basic of Programming Languages like Loop Structures, Arrays, Functions.
+- Basics of Programming Languages like Loop Structures, Arrays, Functions, etc.

-- To understand the basic concepts of Java. - To learn object-oriented programming using Java. - To learn and understand exception handling and wrapper classes. - To learn and understand I/O packages and threading in Java. - To learn front-end design.
+- To understand the basic concepts of Java. - To learn object-oriented programming using Java. - To learn and understand exception handling and wrapper classes. - To learn and understand I/O packages and threading in Java. - To learn front-end design and back-end connectivity.